Equality-AI-Worldie/Women_Data_NLP_Images_Support-Offense/README.md

 - Label the Data
 - Train from NLP packages on the internet
 - Use an NLU tester page to see the result (attached example)

+Important
+- Look at context
+- Look at symbolism
+- See the perspective from the female viewpoint